 - In a food processor, combine the butter, flour, baking powder and salt and pulse just until the mixture resembles coarse meal.
 Add the milk and pulse just until the dough comes together.

 - Press the dough evenly over the bottom and halfway up the side of a 9-inch springform pan.
 Cover with plastic wrap and refrigerate until firm, about 45 minutes.

 Make the Filling

 - In a medium skillet add the ground beef and cook until browned and cooked through, about 5 minutes.
-Add the spice blend and water and cook.
-Stir occasionally, until the water has evaporated, about 3 minutes.
+Add the taco seasoning blend and water and cook.
+Stir occasionally, until the water has evaporated and sauce thickened, about 3 minutes.
 Remove from the heat.

-- Set the dough crust on a rimmed baking sheet.
-Spread the ground meat evenly over the crust and cover with the egg and cheddar topping.
-Bake until the topping is set and the crust is golden brown, about 45 minutes.
+- Set the dough crust pan on a rimmed baking sheet.
+Spread the ground meat mixture evenly over the crust and cover with the egg and cheese topping.
+Bake until the topping is set and the crust is light golden brown, about 45 minutes.
 Let cool for 15 minutes, remove springform rim.
 Slice and serve warm.

 - Use whatever brand you prefer (most brands are varieties of chili peppers with the addition of other spices).
 I make my own Chili Powder Blend, or use straight up Ancho Chili Powder or Chimayo Chili Powder.

 - Mexican oregano is a relative of Lemon Verbena and is native to Mexico.
 Similar in that it’s pungent like Mediterranean oregano, Mexican oregano has notes of mild licorice and citrus.
 Mediterranean oregano is a member of the mint family and most often is used in Greek and Italian recipes.
 Mediterranean oregano is the one most found in spice racks and supermarkets.